choibigo/robot_ai/README.md

 ## Demonstration Execution

-- If you encounter a permissions error, you need to insewrt `sudo` before performing the command
+- If you encounter a permissions error, you need to insert `sudo` before performing the command

 <details>
 <summary>If you are using Windows, You can refer to it</summary>